swiftlang/swift-evolution/proposals/NNNN-lifetime-dependency.md

 * An `inout` parameter-convention extends mutating access, prohibiting any access to the argument.
 * A `consuming` parameter-convention is illegal, since that ends the lifetime of the argument immediately.

-If the `ArgType` is `~Escapable`, then it can have a pre-existing lifetime dependency.
+If the `ArgType` is nonescapable, then it can have a pre-existing lifetime dependency.
 In this case, the semantics of `@dependsOn()` are slightly different:
 * A `consuming` parameter-convention will copy the lifetime dependency from the argument to the result
 * A `borrowing` or `inout` parameter-convention can either copy the lifetime dependency or create a new scoped lifetime dependency.